Corporate Governance

 We have established a basic policy on the construction of its internal control systems, based on the Companies Act and its enforcement regulations.
 The purpose of this basic policy is to ensure the sound and efficient operation of our organizations.
 Based on this policy, we maintain and operate an internal control system governing the entire group.

-Policy on Cross-Shareholdings
+Policy on Strategic Shareholdings

 Basic Policy